By Laura Braune Smyer

 Embracing their Seaside getaway’s fame, owners Don and Vicky Gaetz officially dubbed the home “The Truman House,” and proudly display the moniker on the sign outside the gate.
 They even left the house number from the movie – 36 – fixed above the front door.

-More than a decade after the home made its Hollywood debut, tourists continue to seek out the Truman House for vacation photos.
+Two decades after the homemade Hollywood debut, tourists continue to seek out the Truman House for vacation photos.

 So the next time you’re in the neighborhood, feel free to stroll by, pause, wave and say, “Good afternoon, good evening, and good night!”